how to get rid of grassburs

 Even if you control and rid your lawn of all current grassbur plants, new plants will emerge next spring from the seeds that are currently in the soil.

 Eliminating the grassburs in your lawn will take some time.
-Helping your grass stay healthy in your lawn will help with this management effort.
+Helping your grass stay healthy is easy with our Complete Lawn Care Schedule.

 PDF – How to get rid of grassburs